 A MIDI I/O will give you access to all 16 internal presets via midi program change messages.
 To save a preset, send the desired midi pc message via a midi controller or application, modify your sound, then hold ALT to save.

-Meris pedals use a standard 9V DC center-negative power supply capable of at least 150mA of output current capability.
+Meris (two footswitch) pedals use a standard 9V DC center-negative power supply capable of at least 150mA of output current capability.
 Standard 9V “boss style” power supplies will work with Meris pedals as long as they can output more than 150mA.
 Daisy chain power supply configurations are discouraged since they can cause noise and ground loops.
 Multi output isolated power supplies are recommended as long as the high current outputs are used for Meris pedals.

-The input jack on all Meris pedals can be set to accept a TRS stereo input signal.
+The input jack on all (two footswitch) Meris pedals can be set to accept a TRS stereo input signal.
 You will need a TRS-Y cable adapter to connect the L and R input cables to the TRS stereo input.
 You must set your Meris pedal to TRS Stereo input in the global settings mode.
 The TRS Stereo LED will light on the back of your pedal when in this mode.